QIWI-API/payments-docs/_card-check_en.html.md

 }
 ~~~

-> Response with 3DS authentification
+> Response with 3DS authentication

 ~~~json
 {